Want to take your long weekend to the next level? Your credit card perks could have you covered.

 Many premium credit cards offer complimentary airport lounge access.
 This perk allows you to escape the usual airport craziness for some relaxation and pampering before your long weekend flights.

-Note that some options, such as the ANZ Rewards Travel Adventures credit card, offer single-use complimentary lounge passes each year.
+Note that some options offer single-use complimentary lounge passes each year.
 Others, such as the American Express Platinum, offer unlimited access to airport lounges for you and a guest.

 3. Choose a card that offers free flights or vouchers